whereareiam/Socialismus/README.md

 - [SocialismusRedis](https://github.com/whereareiam/SocialismusRedis) - The resource provider!
 Enables caching and
   synchronization features for other modules using Redis.

+- [SocialismusChannelizer](https://github.com/whereareiam/SocialismusChannelizer) - The resource provider!
+Enables synchronization feature for other modules using BungeeCord channels.

 ## Premium modules

 - ChatterPlus *[WIP]* - Same as Chatter, but with AI capabilities.